symfony/symfony-docs/reference/configuration/framework.rst

 ``cache.adapter.redis``, ``cache.adapter.memcached`` and ``cache.adapter.pdo``.

-There's also a special adapter called ``cache.adapter.array`` which stores contents in memory using a PHP array and it's used to disable caching (mostly on the ``dev`` environment).
+There's also a special adapter called ``cache.adapter.array`` which stores contents in memory using a PHP array and it is used to disable caching (mostly on the ``dev`` environment).

 .. tip::